laserpilot/Creative_Tech_Taxonomy/README.md

 ## View the current taxonomy at the link [here](https://laserpilot.github.io/Creative_Tech_Taxonomy/)

  An open taxonomy of software, hardware, and concepts related to creative technology and creative coding.
-Many relationships and hierarchies between topics are completely subjective and have many flaws, so please don't take these too seriously - if you have a correction or suggestion, please submit a pull request.
+Many relationships and hierarchies between topics are very subjective and have many flaws, so please don't take these too seriously - if you have a correction or suggestion, please submit a pull request.
 This is a labor of love and not meant to be too prescriptive, just illustrative.

  This was created because taxonomies for this undefined space are important tools for developing a common language and grammar to better enable communication and education.
 Read more of my longwinded thoughts on all that in my post [here](https://ablairneal.com/a-creative-technology-taxonomy).